 A staging site is a special testing version of your site where you can try out new plugins or code or simply perform updates that you don’t want to do live.

 With the WP Stagecoach plugin, you can create a short-term staging site.
-You can use this to test everything out and then push your changes to your live site when you’re ready.
+You can use this to test everything out and then push your changes to your live site when you are ready.

 The plugin merges your database changes rather than overwriting the database.
-This means you won’t lose anything that’s happened on your live site in the time since you created the staging site.
+This means you won’t lose anything that’s happened on your live site since you created the staging environment.

 It’s a quick and easy plugin to use, with robust testing that means it should work with virtually any site.
 WP Stagecoach hosts your staging site on their servers, too, so you won’t need to use your own web hosting space.